secretsciencelab/dragondiscordbot/README.md

 ```

    ... that will automatically create a new command *!hello_world*.
 Of course I'm sure you can be more creative than that.

+   After you save your changes into github, the bot automatically updates itself with the new code within 1-2 minutes.

 2. Make your own Personality Module.
 Personality Modules contain code that you can load and unload from the bot using *!load* and *!unload*.